techknowledgist/techknowledgist/ontology/selector/00-readme.txt

 Code that implements the technpology selector.
 Includes the following:

 * A configuration file
   - config.py defines the base directory where the input and output data
+  - edit this file to set a default directory

 * The Indexer
   - python index.py -l LANG -c N